 Sticky Keys is a Windows accessibility feature which allows capital letters to be produced without the need to press more than one key at once.
 However, it can also trigger whenever it senses an over-long pressing of the Shift key.
-Click "No" to dismiss the dialog box, or turn off the feature permanently from within your PC’s Windows settings.
+Select no to dismiss the dialog box, or turn off the feature permanently from within your PC’s Windows settings.

 On most computers, there will be a number of keyboard shortcuts that open all sorts of different browser features.
 The most common involves the Ctrl key in combination with a letter key.